Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Born in Serbia and raised in Canada, Jelena Ciric started her music career studying classical voice and piano, and completed a bachelor of music degree in classical singing at the University of Toronto.
 After some time performing and teaching, Ciric decided to expand her musical horizons by pursuing a Master of Music in Contemporary Performance (Production Concentration) degree at Berklee College of Music’s campus in Valencia, where she was a scholarship recipient and commencement speaker for her graduating class.

 During her time at Berklee’s campus in Valencia, she developed her voice as a singer-songwriter, which culminated in a debut EP of original songs, Places, released in May 2015.
 Her music pays homage to the rich, traditional music of her native Serbia, and the songwriting tradition of Canada, where she grew up.
-While still a student in Valencia, she was chosen to record a duet with Placido Domingo, No potho reposare, which can be heard on his album Encanto del Mar: Mediterranean Songs.
 Today, Ciric is a passionate teacher, and the current director of voice at JazzUV, the jazz faculty of the University of Veracruz in Mexico, where she teaches private lessons, vocal ensembles, and group classes.

 Why did you decide to pursue a Master of Music in Contemporary Performance (Production Concentration) degree at the Berklee campus in Valencia?